gazebosim/docs/contributing.md

         git commit -sam"Merge M into N"
         # Open pull request

-* When merging the pull request, **do not squash or rebase**, create a merge commit.
-* In the rare event that a pull request needs to be backported (i.e. from a higher version to a lower version), use `git cherry-pick`
+* In the rare event that a pull request needs to be backported (i.e. from a higher version to a lower version), use `git cherry-pick`, for example:

+        git checkout ign-<library>N
+        git pull
+        git checkout ign-<library>M
+        git pull
+        git checkout -b N_to_M_<date>
+        git cherry-pick <commits from verrsion N>
+        # Fix conflicts
+        git commit -sam"Backport from N to M"
+        # Open pull request

+* When merging a port pull request, **do not squash or rebase**, create a merge commit instead.

 ## Writing Tests